Community Walkability Checklist

 Walkability refers to how easy, safe, convenient and enjoyable it is to walk in your local neighbourhood, typically within a 10 to 20-minute distance of your home.

-We have developed the Community Walkability Checklist to help you observe and recognise the different features of your local area that make it easy or difficult to go for a walk.
+We've developed the Community Walkability Checklist to help you identify features of your local area that may make it easy or difficult to go for a walk.
 This might be for leisure/recreation purposes, or to access local shops, services, parks, public transport and other amenities as part of your everyday life.

 Access the Community Walkability Checklist: